Lofp34/pomodoro_V2/README.md

     VITE_SUPABASE_URL="YOUR_SUPABASE_PROJECT_URL"
     VITE_SUPABASE_ANON_KEY="YOUR_SUPABASE_PUBLIC_ANON_KEY"

+    # Get this value from Google AI Studio
+    VITE_GEMINI_API_KEY="YOUR_GEMINI_API_KEY"
     ```

-3. Replace the placeholder values with your actual Supabase URL and Public Anon Key.
+3. Replace the placeholder values with your actual Supabase URL, Public Anon Key, and your Gemini API Key.

 ### 4. Run the Development Server